Table of contents

 How to make a decision?

-The cost of the service should not be the only factor that influences the decisions of the responsible team leaders.
+The service cost should not be the only factor that influences the decision of a responsible business owner.
 What else should be considered?

-Workstyle in an organization – do you focus on the mobility and versatility of tools, or more on the advanced functionality of local solutions?
-For a more static and traditional office work mode, Microsoft 365 will do better, while flexible teams should choose G Suite.
+Workstyle in an organisation – do you focus on the mobility and versatility of tools, or more on the advanced functionality of local solutions?
+For a more static and traditional office work mode, Microsoft 365 will do better, while flexible teams should choose Google Workspace.

 Team preferences and habits – some employees from Generation X have many years of studying and working in local Microsoft Office programs behind them.
 In contrast, Millennials and their successors are accustomed to Gmail and thrive in online collaboration in web applications.
 If your team is large and diverse, it is best to resolve key tool changes during a collective discussion followed by voting.

-Suggestions of future system administrators – convenience lies not only in the functions of the applications themselves, but also in console panel for managing security, accounts, integration, and data archiving.
-Only administrators will have access to these options, which is why it is so important to consult this decision with them and discuss each option.
+Suggestions from future system administrators – convenience depends not only on the features of the applications themselves but also on the console panel for managing security, accounts, integration, and data archiving.
+Only administrators will have access to these options, so it is essential to consult this decision with them and discuss each option.

 When should you choose a compromise?

-If each department in your company has a different work style and specific needs, then you can consider one more solution – provide employees with G Suite and Microsoft 365 simultaneously.
+If each department in your company has a different work style and specific needs, you can consider one more solution – providing employees with Google Workspace and Microsoft 365 simultaneously.

 Contrary to common belief, this is not a rare path.
 Although, without a doubt, a unified system of mail, office programs, and communication tools is the best possible setup.

-Both Microsoft 365 and G Suite services are based on a monthly subscription fee for each user account.
-Thanks to this, the implementation of both services in one organization is not a problem.
-Some companies offer a choice of tools for entire departments and others for individual employees.
+Both Microsoft 365 and Google Workspace services are based on a monthly subscription fee for each user account.
+Combining these services in one organisation is not a problem.
+Some companies offer both suites to entire departments, and others buy licences for individual employees.

 For example, if a company consists of the IT, HR, Accounting, Marketing, Purchasing, Sales, and Customer Service departments, the division could be:

-Marketing, Sales, Customer Service, and IT are departments that work very dynamically and use a large number of external tools for analytics, communications, and promotional activities.
-Therefore, in their case, G Suite office software would be better suited – due to a large number of integrations, fast inbox searching, and simple web applications.
+Marketing, Sales, Customer Service, and IT are departments that work very dynamically and use many external tools for analytics, communications, and promotional activities.
+Therefore, in their case, Google Workspace office software would be better suited – due to a large number of integrations, fast inbox searching, and simple web applications.

 On the other hand, employees from Accounting, Purchasing, and Human Resources operate on large databases and have a more individual work style.
-Thanks to this, it might be better for them to use the extended functionality of the Microsoft 365 application.
+Because of this, it might be better for them to use the extended functionality of the Microsoft 365 application.

 Advantages of a mixed solution:

-- The possibility of testing both solutions and collecting feedback before making the final decision.
+- You can test both solutions and collect feedback from the team before making the final decision.